 In an increasingly competitive marketplace, the NCIDQ Certificate assures a level of competency.
 As a result, it has become the standard for quality and leads designers to higher earning potential.

 To become an NCIDQ Certificate holder, you must complete at least six years of qualified interior design education and experience.
-In addition, to prove your competency, you must pass three separate rigorous exams.
-The basis of these exams is an independent analysis of the profession and the daily practice of interior designers across a wide variety of design specialties.
+In addition, to prove your competency, you must pass three rigorous exams.
+The basis of these exams is an independent analysis of the profession and the daily practice of interior designers across various design specialties.

-That is why Qpractice supports every designer’s goal in passing the NCIDQ Exam.
+That is why Qpractice supports every designer’s goal of passing the NCIDQ Exam.
 In addition, we support interior design legislation and the role of making each designer more qualified and capable of making choices to protect public health, safety, and welfare.